tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 #### Update instances

 This API enables update of instances by timeSeriesId.
-This API only updates existing instances, but will throw an error if the instance don’t already exist.
+This API only updates existing instances, but will throw an error if the instance does not already exist.

 Request Body:
 ```json